 AssureSign simplifies the world of e-signatures.
 It is a tool that empowers you to electronically sign documents.

-We are happy to announce that we now offer the possibility to use AssureSign within DocumentsCorePack.
+You can now use AssureSign within DocumentsCorePack (DCP).
 Benefit from this combination and take the usability of Microsoft Dynamics CRM to a whole new level.

 How to install AssureSign for Microsoft Dynamics CRM